 At Caffeinated Press, we believe best practices depend less on how a document looks on the screen, and more how it’s internally structured for interoperability among the different programs that contribute to a robust editorial process flow.

-One overriding point: Very many authors use Microsoft Word (or LibreOffice Writer) to compose.
-That’s fine.
-But Word isn’t an ideal tool for commercial publishing.
+One overriding point: Very many authors use Microsoft Word (or LibreOffice Writer) to compose — not surprising, given that Word is truly the industry standard.
+However, Word isn’t an ideal tool for commercial publishing.
 Word uses proprietary file structures to present information in a WYSIWYG environment; it’s optimized to take the image on the screen and faithfully translate it into output on a local personal printer, even if the structure of the document under the hood is an unadulterated mess.
 Publishers don’t publish in Word; they use programs like Adobe InDesign or QuarkXPress, which struggle with Word formatting when the author uses Word in less-than-optimal fashion.

 For example, we’ve encountered content from writers, presented as a Word document, that imported so poorly into InDesign that we had to reformat the entire document line-by-line.
 For a short story, we can fix it without too much drama.
 For a novel?
 Yikes.

-If you insist on using Word, then at a minimum use styles instead of text formatting to add textual emphasis.
+If you prefer the familiar comfort of Microsoft Word, then at a minimum use styles instead of text formatting to add textual emphasis.
 For example, to italicize something, create an italic style (under the Style group of the Home tab) instead of either clicking the “I” button under the Font group or pressing Ctrl+I. Text modifiers from the Font group may not translate into InDesign consistently — they may get lost and no one will know — and it’s possible that a specific font on the author’s or the publisher’s computer system lacks an italic variation of a font (Word just makes it slanty even if you don’t have an italic font on your PC), leading to outright errors during file conversion.

 Also: Use hanging indents instead of tabs; ideally, you will never press the Tab key anywhere in your story.
 The confusion between tabs and indents turns a story into a nightmare to lay out.